 Did you know that they can damage your plants?

-Then knowing how you can eliminate these small yellow bugs is essential.
-For you to be able to protect your plants and your overall garden.
+Then knowing how you can eliminate these small yellow bugs is essential so that you can protect your plants and your overall garden.

 The tiny yellow bugs that are roaming around your garden are known as Aphids.
 They are usually small and can survive in almost everywhere.

 They also have the ability to multiply and controlling them quickly necessary before they start increasing.
 Fortunately for you, they are easy to control, and they move relatively slow, so eliminating them is easier.

 For people who don’t know, these tiny yellow bugs measure one-fourth inches but still visible to the naked eye.
 There are other colors of these tiny bugs, depending on their species, including pink, light green, gray, brown, black, and white.

 Their bodies are pear-shaped, and they have antennae that are long.
 These tiny yellow bugs usually feed in big groups but you can also see them feeding individually.

 Check the leaves if there are any yellowish colored ones, stunted, curling, or misshapen ones.
 You need to test the underside of all the leaves as well since these tiny yellow bugs love hiding there.